cam315/otuSummary/README.md

     citation("otuSummary")

 ##### Comments or suggestions
-If you have any comments or suggestions, please do not be hesitate to post on my github or drop mail to me.
+If you have any comments or suggestions, please do not be hesitate to post on my github or drop email to me.